mjevans93308/services-takehome-main/README.md

 # Engineering Take Home Exercise

-Welcome to the Calendly Take Home assignment!
+Welcome to the <redacted> Take Home assignment!
 This execise will focus on a Service Oriented Architecture (SOA) exercise.

 # Getting Started